-Background: Nutrition by enteral tube is a complex therapy requiring significant management to ensure safe, timely delivery of nutrients and avoidance of complications.
-In the home setting, people with enteral tubes and their carers are required to self-manage the therapy, including the need to cope with problems that arise.
+Nutrition by enteral tube is a complex therapy requiring significant management to ensure safe, timely delivery of nutrients and avoidance of complications.
+In the home setting people with enteral tubes and their carers are required to self-manage the therapy, including the need to cope with problems that arise.
 Whilst previous studies have conveyed experiences of people with enteral tubes, few have described views on enteral tube problems.

+49 Aims and objectives

-Aims and objectives: Drawing on the findings of a previously reported study (Journal of Human Nutrition and Dietetics, 2019), this paper aims to describe in-depth the experiences of people with enteral tubes and their carers of living with the tube day to day and managing problems that arise.
+50 Drawing on the findings of a previously reported study (1), this paper aims to describe in-depth the 51 experiences of people with enteral tubes and their carers of living with the tube day to day and 52 managing problems that arise.